Finding a Therapist

 Many professional paths lead people to becoming therapists.
 You may see some of the following:

-- LPCCs (licensed professional clinical counselors) and pre-license PCCIs (associate professional clinical counselors)
+LPCCs (licensed professional clinical counselors) and pre-license APCCs (associate professional clinical counselors)

 Who you pick is going to depend on a lot of different factors.
 On the whole, license doesn't matter as much as you might think.
-Look for a good fit first.
+Look for someone who is a good relational fit first.

 Finding a Self Pay Therapist

 Paying for therapy out of pocket offers the widest variety of options.
-Full fee therapists usually charge between $120 and $180 a session for individuals and $150 and $250 a session for couples and partners.
-There are many self pay therapists available; not all of them will be a good fit, but many will have unique specialties, evening and weekend appointments, and extensive experience.
+Full fee therapists usually charge between $160 and $280 a session for individuals and $200 and $360 a session for couples and partners.
+There are many self pay therapists available; not all of them will be a good fit, but many will have unique specialties, evening and weekend appointments, and/or extensive experience.

 Plug in your city, "therapist" or "counseling", and a keyword about something you'd like to work on and see what comes up on Google, or check out a directory to find therapists near where you live.